complex systems science gatheringS

 Planetary Balance Virtual Gathering

 One year later, the Center for Emergent Diplomacy co-organized another gathering that was held online.
-The purpose of this gathering was to report on progress since the initial conference in 2019 and celebrate the launch of the Planetary Boundary Foundation in Stockholm, with a mission of support for the best projects that move climate change strategies from ideas to action.
+The purpose of this gathering was to report on progress since the initial conference and discuss the launch of the Planetary Boundary Foundation in Stockholm, with a mission of support for the best projects that move climate change strategies from ideas to action.
 The exchanges at the 2020 gathering provided a rich cross-fertilization of perspectives and initiated a process of networking among experts from different and complementary areas of expertise.
 Two hundred Complexity thinkers are now connected, and several new collaborations are already underway.

 Feedback From Delegates to the Gatherings